mediocregopher/radix/README.md

 ## Copyright and licensing

-*Copyright 2012 The "radix" Authors*.
+*Copyright 2012 The "Radix" Authors*.
 See file AUTHORS and CONTRIBUTORS.
 Unless otherwise noted, the source files are distributed under the *BSD 3-Clause License* found in the LICENSE file.